maximsaltanov/nodejs-simple-bowling-calculator/README.md

 # nodejs-simple-bowling-calculator

-This is a simple Node.js app which implemented an HttpServer and web API that calculates the score during a game of ten pin bowling.
+This is a simple Node.js app which implemented an HttpServer / API that calculates scores during a game of ten pin bowling.
 Also this app use a JSON file as a permanent storage.

 ## Quick start